Romance (Camila Cabello album): Composition

 Canadian singer Shawn Mendes, whose relationship with Cabello inspired much of Romance.

 Romance is a pop record with influences of R&B, Latin pop and rock.
+Much of the album was inspired by Cabello's relationship with Canadian singer Shawn Mendes, whom she began dating in July 2019.
 Lyrically, Cabello described the album as "sounding like what falling in love feels like".
-Additionally, much of the album was inspired by Cabello's relationship with Canadian singer Shawn Mendes.

-Songs

 The opening track of the album, "Shameless", is a power pop-punk and pop-rock song about the fear of exploring new love.
 "Living Proof" is a pop song about Cabello's relationship with her lover, expressed through religious imagery.
 "Should've Said It" is a latin-pop rock song about a former partner coming back for a second chance at love.
 "My Oh My" featuring DaBaby is a pop-rap, reggaeton-pop and R&B song.
 Cabello's collaboration with Mendes, "Señorita", is a latin-pop song about a couple's deep lust for one and other.
 "Liar" is a latin-pop song with flamenco and latin trap elements and a ska-pop chorus.
 The song is about romantic feelings taking over ones self.
 "Bad Kind of Butterflies", a pop song, is about the anxiety that comes with being in love with two people.
 "Easy" is a song about realizing one's own worth through the experience of a new and effortless love.
-"Feel It Twice" is a breakup song that reflects on a past relationship, potentially referencing Cabello's former partner Matthew Hussey and the public attention surrounding her relationship with Shawn Mendes.
+"Feel It Twice" is a breakup song that reflects on a past relationship, potentially referencing Cabello's former partner Matthew Hussey and the public attention surrounding her relationship with Mendes.
 "Dream of You" is a ballad about loving somebody no matter what.
 "Cry for Me" is a pop-rock song about being jealous of an ex-partner.
 "This Love" is described as an old-school R&B-rock ballad.
 The song is about an indecisive lover.
 "Used to This" is about Cabello's first date with Mendes in San Francisco.
 "First Man" is a pop-rock piano ballad.
 Cabello wrote the song about her relationship with her dad while she is in a romantic relationship with a "good guy".